NIVANorge/Mobius2/docs/mobiviewdocs/additionalplots.md

 - Push the `<<` button to copy the plot setup from the main window to the local one.
 - Push the `>>` button to copy the local plot setup back to the main window.

+Each row also has its own [statistics window](statistics.html) that uses the same goodness-of-fit interval as the main window.

 Like the main plot, these also update whenever you run the model.

 This window has a toolbar with two buttons on its own